Causes of coughs in children and teenagers

 The doctor might take a swab of the back of your child’s nose if they think your child has whooping cough.

-If your child’s cough has lasted longer than four weeks or your child is having problems with weight gain or growth, your GP might send your child to see a paediatrician or respiratory specialist for further investigation.
+If your child’s cough has lasted longer than 4 weeks or your child is having problems with weight gain or growth, your GP might send your child to see a paediatrician or respiratory specialist for further investigation.

 Treatment for cough